Buying-guide11 min read

 Specs: 3 kg payload | 760 mm reach | ±0.05 mm repeatability | 7 DOF | $30,000-$40,000

 KUKA's LBR iisy 3 has an extra degree of freedom (7 axes instead of 6).
-This extra wrist rotation allows the arm to reach into confined spaces and execute tasks that would be impossible for 6-axis arms.
+This extra wrist rotation allows the arm to reach into confined spaces and execute tasks impossible for 6-axis arms — particularly valuable for insertion tasks and complex spatial orientation.

-Best for: Precision assembly in confined spaces, insertion tasks, applications requiring complex spatial orientation.
+Best for: Precision assembly in confined spaces, insertion tasks, complex spatial orientation.
 Not ideal for: High-payload applications, facilities with no KUKA experience.

 7. Doosan M1013 — Best Mid-Range Workhorse